-Column name Description wM-Bus mode Sets the wM-Bus communication mode of the OMS interface (T, S, C or C/T-Mode) or deactivates the interface. wM-Bus transparent mode Activates and sets the transparent mode of the wM-Bus communication (Transparent/TCP or Transparent/UDP or Disabled). wM-Bus transparent port Network port of the transparent wM-Bus mode wM-Bus listen Activates the processing and listing of unconfigured and newly received wM-Bus device Show encryption keys Displays the keys in plain text after saving the list. if douico is oquipped with t his interface /function if device is equipped with this interface/function
+Column name Description wM-Bus mode Sets the wM-Bus communication mode of the OMS interface (T, S, C or C/T-Mode) or deactivates the interface. wM-Bus transparent mode Activates and sets the transparent mode of the wM-Bus communication (Transparent/TCP or Transparent/UDP or Disabled). wM-Bus transparent port Network port of the transparent wM-Bus mode wM-Bus listen Activates the processing and listing of unconfigured and newly received wM-Bus devices Show encryption keys Displays the keys in plain text after saving the list.

+^{}if device is equipped with this interface/function